API documentation

 The minimum valuescale.labels.count

-Number of labels to generatescale.unit.pre
+Number of labels to generatescale.units.pre

-These units are placed before the numberscale.unit.post
+These units are placed before the numberscale.units.post

 These units are placed after the number-